Ladislav Krejčí (footballer, born 1999): Girona

 On 14 June 2024, Krejčí signed a five-year contract with Spanish side Girona.

 Loan to Wolverhampton Wanderers

 On 28 August 2025, Krejčí joined Premier League club Wolverhampton Wanderers on an initial season-long loan deal, joining on a four-year deal for a £26 million fee should certain clauses be met over the duration of the loan.
 The move saw him become the first Czech player in the club's history.

 International career

 In March 2022, Krejčí received his first Czech senior call-up from coach Jaroslav Šilhavý.

-In the UEFA Euro 2024 qualifying match on 24 March 2023, Krejčí scored his first goal on his international debut against Poland which is considered to be the fastest in the Czech Republic national football team history.
+In the UEFA Euro 2024 qualifying match on 24 March 2023 against Poland, Krejčí scored his first goal which is considered to be the fastest in the Czech Republic national football team history.
 On 17 June 2023, he scored another goal against Faroe Islands resulting in a 3–0 victory.
 On 28 May 2024, he was named in the 26-man squad for the UEFA Euro 2024.

+On 23 March 2026, Krejčí was confirmed as the new captain of the Czech Republic, after Tomáš Souček's earlier dismissal.

+Krejčí proceeded to score in both matches of his nation's 2026 FIFA World Cup playoff path against the Republic of Ireland and Denmark, in addition to taking penalties in the resulting shootouts as both ties ended in draws, scoring against the former and missing against the latter as the Czech Republic qualified for the tournament for the first time since 2006.

+On 31 May 2026, Krejčí was selected in the 26-man squad for the 2026 FIFA World Cup.